BLiTz3R/easyhttp/README.md

-# easyhttp
+# easyHTTP v0.1
-A custom HTTP library using AJAX
+A custom HTTP library (AJAX with callbacks)